CircuitGremlin/ServerPi/README.md

 # Information
 A few years ago, I built a server with a CM4, a CM4IO board and an asm1064 PCI-e card.
 With the release of the Raspberry Pi 5, I wanted to build a new server.
 I prefer the Geekworm X1009 to the Radxa Penta because it has five ports and the power connector is on the back.

-My server case isn't the smallest, but I'm happy with it so far.
+This server case isn't the smallest, but I'm happy with it so far.
 It sits on my media unit and is always visible, so it needs to look good.

 # Key features
 - Supports 5x2.5" HDD up to 15mm on caddy's
 - The SD card access is located on the side behind the ventilation grille.
 - Custom PCB and software
+- 149x194x88mm (width x depth x height(without feet))

 ## Case